 Some people have trouble digesting lactose, a sugar in milk.
-When the body can’t break lactose down, people with lactose intolerance experience bloating, gas, diarrhea, and more gastrointestinal issues.
-But research suggests that some people’s symptoms might come from a protein in milk, not the sugar.
+When the body can’t break lactose down, people with lactose intolerance experience bloating, gas, diarrhea, and other gastrointestinal issues.
+While the sugar has been fingered for the blame, some researchers claim it’s really a protein known as A1.

 Here’s where things get a little complicated: Beta-casein is one of the main proteins in milk, but it comes in two varieties: A1 and A2.
-Most cows’ milk contains both, but some have just A2.
+While most cows’ milk contains both, some types have just A2.
 Genetic tests can figure out whether a cow will naturally produce the A1 protein.

 The A1 and A2 proteins are identical in all but one of their 209 amino acids, says registered dietitian Bonnie Johnson, RDN, vice president of scientific affairs for The a2 Milk Company, which sells milk from cows that only produce the A2 protein.
-“In A1, the amino acid that’s different is easier for the body to digest,” she says.
-Your body can break down A1—but not A2—into a protein fragment called beta-casomorphin-7 (BCM-7), which could cause inflammation.
+Your body breaks down A1—but not A2—into a protein fragment called beta-casomorphin-7 (BCM-7), says Johnson, and that could cause inflammation.
 The GI symptoms would look similar to lactose intolerance and might cause a skin rash.
 A1 also gets blamed for a host of other chronic troubles, such as heart disease, type1 diabetes, and even autism.

 However, studies have already disputed claims that the A1 protein can raise the risk of these conditions, says Dallas-based nutritionist Angela Lemond, RDN, spokesperson for the Academy of Nutrition and Dietetics.
 And the only human studies linking A1 to digestive problems have been very small, and the results aren’t conclusive, she says.

-A small study published in 2016 in the Nutrition Journal, which was funded by The a2 Milk Company did find that people who drank milk with both the A1 and A2 proteins for two weeks had more digestive discomfort and more inflammation than those who drank milk with only A2.
-Both types of milk had the same amount of lactose, but the results held true for participants with lactose intolerance.
+A small study published in 2016 in the Nutrition Journal, which was funded by The a2 Milk Company, did find that people who drank milk with both the A1 and A2 proteins for two weeks had more digestive discomfort and more inflammation than those who drank milk with only A2.
+And while both types of milk had the same amount of lactose, the A2 milk seemed to reduce symptoms in people with lactose intolerance.

 The A1 protein might make it harder for lactose-intolerant people to digest the milk sugar, says Johnson.
-The inflammation from the digested A1 protein known as BCM-7 starts high up in the gut, making digestion even tougher as your body tries to break down the sugar.
-“If you can stop inflammation up top, you can make the environment more hospitable for breaking down lactose later on,” says Johnson.
-If dairy gives you tummy issues, consider trying an A2-only milk or goat milk, which never has A1.
-“If they continue to have symptoms, it would likely be from the lactose because goat milk has just as much lactose as cow’s milk,” says Johnson.
+The inflammation from the digested A1 protein known as BCM-7 starts high up in the gut, and that inflammation can make digesting lactose even tougher.
+“If you can stop inflammation up top, you can make the gut environment more hospitable for breaking down lactose later on,” says Johnson.

-Keep in mind that lactose intolerance doesn’t mean you have to give up run-of-the-mill cow’s milk either, adds Lemond.
+That said, the jury is still out on the value of A2 milk, warns Lemond.
+Another thing she’d like people to keep in mind: Lactose intolerance doesn’t mean you have to give up on cow’s milk.
 “That is a common misconception,” she says.
 “Most people can digest a small amount, and you can actually slowly work up to more if you start slow.”
 Next, read up on the dairy myths everyone needs to stop believing.